Haroon (singer)

-Aaron Haroon Rashid (Urdu: آرون ہارون راشد), known simply by his mononym Haroon, is a British-born Pakistani singer-songwriter, pop star, director, music producer, composer, script-writer and social activist.
-He has also won a Peabody Award as a creator, director and producer for Burka Avenger.
+Aaron Haroon Rashid (Urdu: آرون ہارون راشد), known by the mononym Haroon, is a British-born Pakistani singer-songwriter, director, music producer and composer.
+He won a Peabody Award as a creator, director and producer for Burka Avenger.

-Formerly a member of the pop band Awaz in the 1990s, Haroon as a solo artist has sold millions of singles and albums worldwide and has performed at large venues such as the Wembley Arena.
+Formerly a member of the pop band Awaz in the 1990s, Haroon as a solo artist has sold millions of singles and albums and has performed at Wembley Arena.

-As the founding CEO of Unicorn Black, an animation production company, he is the creator and director of the multi- award winning 3D animated television series Burka Avenger which received global critical acclaim.
-His company has also produced Teetoo and Tania, developed the pilot for Quaid Say Baatein and other successful animated series.
+As the founding CEO of Unicorn Black, an animation production company, he is the creator and director of 3D animated television series Burka Avenger.
+His company produced Teetoo and Tania and developed the pilot for Quaid Say Baatein.